adriandeveloper/mongodb-auth-serverBoilerplate/README.md

 # Secure Auth Server with MongoDB Backend Boilerplate

 Starting boilerplate for a secure auth server for web and mobile projects.

+The authentication method this boilerplate uses are **email and password**.

 The backend this boilerplate written for is Mongodb.